Farshid-997/React-Redux-Practice/README.md

 3. use middleware for logging,crash reporting, performing async task etc.

 4. we can use thunk middleware for using async approach like api calls to show data in UI.

+# MapStateToProps

+1. It is basically used to use state from redux to react client side
+2. take state as an argument
+3. return an object and it is a state
+4. use props to pass data to the react client

+# MapDispatchToProps

+1.It is basically dispatch reducer methods from redux to reac client side 2. take dispatch as an argument 3. return an object and it is a dispatch function 4. use props to pass data to the react client

+# Connect

+1. This method is connecting redux with react and we pass MapStateToProps and MapDispatchToProps as argument

+# useSelector Hooks

+1. It is basicaaly simmilar to the MapStateToProps
+2. we dont need to pass props if we use this.
+3. return a value and it is going to be a state.

+# useDispatch